-For complete information regarding COVID-19 procedures and requirements (and any other priority health concerns), please refer to the up-to-date information communicated to parents and posted on the COVID-19 page of our school website https://bayshorechristian.org.
+For complete information regarding COVID-19 procedures and requirements, please refer to the up-to-date information communicated to parents and posted on the COVID-19 page of our school website https://bayshorechristian.org.

 5.2 | Student Health Records

 All students attending Bayshore Christian School must have on record with the school office either a current immunization record or an exemption statement according to Alabama Code before entering school in the fall.
 Standard immunization forms may be obtained from your family doctor or the Alabama Department of Health.